 Joy is an expression of the Spirit of God.
 When a man is possessed by the spirit of God, the Spirit expresses Himself as many things such as love, peace, gentleness, faith, joy, and others.

-A believer who is domiciled by the Holy Spirit becomes of a house for the fruit of the Spirit which one of them is Joy.
+A believer who is domiciled by the Holy Spirit becomes a house for the fruit of the Spirit one of them is Joy.
 Spirit of joy meaning will help you know how joy affects your life directly.

-God operates in the atmosphere of joy.
+God operates in an atmosphere of joy.
 If you want to host God, then you must put joy in place.
 The activities of the spirit of God become heightened around your life the moment you set up an atmosphere of joy.

 Joy is an expression of excitement or gladness informed by the knowledge of God’s love for you and the inheritance He has kept for you.
 The spirit of joy is best expressed based on your heavenly realities, not earthly realities.